-Members of staff engaged in financial and risk control includinginternal audit are compensated in a manner that is independent of the business areas theyoversee and commensurate with their key role in the bank.
+Members of staff engaged in financial and risk control includinginternal audit are compensated in a manner that is independent of the business areas theyoversee and commensurate with their key role in the Bank.
 The total fixed and variablecompensation paid out to the employees in the Risk Control and Compliance Function isdecided independent of business parameters.
 The mix of fixed and variable compensation forcontrol function personnel is weighted in favour of fixed compensation to ensure autonomyand independence from business goals.

 Other categories of Staff

 The compensation package applicable to Executives in Level IV to VIIwas fixed and governed based on the periodical industry level settlements under IBApattern.
-To make the Compensation Structure market driven and competitive a newperformance based compensation package called "Grander Compensation Package" hasbeen introduced for Executives in Level 4 and above with effect from May 01 2017 whichconsists of both fixed and variable compensation.
+To make the Compensation Structure market driven and competitive a newperformance based compensation package called "Grander Compensation Package" hasbeen introduced for Executives in Level IV and above with effect from May 01 2017 whichconsists of both fixed and variable compensation.
 The Compensation Package of Executivesunder Non Grander Compensation Package comprises of fixed compensation (determined basedon the relevant factors such as industry standards the exposure skill sets talent andqualification attained by the official over his/her career span) and variable compensation(comprising of cash share-linked instruments or a mix of both cash and share-linkedinstruments).